30 Cent – How to play the Card Game

 Designate someone to keep score.
 Scoring is explained below.
 Get comfy, grab some snacks and drinks and have fun.

-Create a score pad a create a table for four or more
+Create a score pad for four or more or print out the links above for mine.

 |Player 3||Player 4|